agoldst/litdata-vagrant/README.md

 * If you want additional R-packages installed, add these to the list in `usefulpackages.R`; do not forget to make a copy of the changes, this file will be overridden when you update to a more recent version of  `rstudio-shiny-server-on-ubuntu`.
 * Check the top lines in `puppet/manifests/rstudio-shiny-server.pp`
 * The default installation gives 2048MB memory to the VM.
 This might be too much, so check the line `v.memory = 2048` in `Vagrantfile`
-* It is not necessary to keept the "black box" open to run the servers.
+* It is not necessary to keept the "black box" open to run the server.
+The system can run totally in the background.
-* If everything works ok once, you can also start and stop the VM system in your Oracle VM Virtual Box manager; use `rstudio-shiny-server-on-ubuntu_default`
+* Once everything works ok, you can start and stop the Virtual Box system in your Oracle VM Virtual Box manager; use `rstudio-shiny-server-on-ubuntu_default`.
+Only use `vagrant reload` when you have changed settings.

 Running Shiny
 -------------